xbmc/Kore/README.md

 Building
 ---------

-Git pull should get you almost all you need, as long as you have a working [Android build system][4]
+Git pull should get you almost everything you need, as long as you have a working [Android build system][4]

-You'll need to create the following files:

-1. `gradle.properties`, with the value `IAP_KEY` set to something (this is used for the in-app purchase).
-2. `app/keystore.properties` with the values `store`, `alias`, `pass`, `storePass` set.
-This is for signing the release build.
-Alternatively, comment the `signingConfigs` in `app/build.gradle`.

 Credits